GoogleCloudPlatform/professional-services/tools/dataflow-throttling/README.md

 		Create a key and download to your machine.
 		Export it to environment variable GOOGLE_APPLICATION_CREDENTIALS.
 * Create a cloud storage bucket where input and output objects can be stored.
-* Install JDK and Apache Maven on your machine as well.
 * Clone the repository.
 ```bash
 #Project vars